 Dr. Fazil Kutchuk, Turkish Cypriot leader, became Vice-President of the Cyprus Republic without any opposition.?

-Dr. Fazil Kutchuk, Turkish Cypriot leader, became Vice-President of the Cyprus Republic without any opposition.
+Background: Dr. Fazil Kutchuk, Turkish Cypriot leader, became Vice-President of the Cyprus Republic without any opposition.
 Thousands of Turkish Cypriots in Ataturk Square, Dec 3, saw him proclaimed as Vice-President and saw Governor Sir Hugh Foot congratulate him.

 Archbishop Makarios will be opposed in the Dec 13 elections for the Presidency.
 His opponent is John Clerides, Q.C., head of the newly-formed Democratic Union, who has support from Communist AKEL party, which until recently was banned.